xinshuoweng/AB3DMOT/README.md

 We provide instructions (inference, evaluation and visualization) for reproducing our method's performance on various supported datasets ([KITTI](docs/KITTI.md), [nuScenes](docs/nuScenes.md)) for benchmarking purposes.

+### Real-Time Tracking in ROS

+Special thanks to Pardis for the development of the real-time version running in ROS.
+Code can be found [here](https://github.com/PardisTaghavi/real_time_tracking_AB3DMOT).

 ### Acknowledgement

 The idea of this method is inspired by "[SORT](https://github.com/abewley/sort)"